Your essential food guide to Liguria

 Emily Gussin, Food producer and sustainability lead

-“On our last day in Cinque Terra we went to a little bakery near our Airbnb as a quick breakfast before we headed to the airport, and discovered the most amazing pastries we’d been missing out on the whole stay.
+“On our last day in Cinque Terra we went to a little bakery near our Airbnb for a quick breakfast before we headed to the airport and discovered the most amazing pastries we’d been missing out on the whole stay.
 The chef had worked all over the world, most notably France and Japan, and now had returned to Italy to run a very unassuming cafe.
 We had amazing brioche buns – one stuffed with pistachio paste.”

 Subscribe to our magazine